codeninjassummercamps/day-5-house-builder/README.md

 ## House Builder

 Welcome to the last main activity of this week of camp!
 Let's teach the agent to build a house.
 We'll start with the easier parts and work our way to the harder parts!
-This activity has a lot of steps and a lot of code, so make sure you are checking the hints and asking or help when you need it!
+This activity has a lot of steps and a lot of code, so make sure you are checking the hints and asking for help when you need it!

 ## Step 1